LiamDCreator/Portfolio/README.md

 </a>
 </h2>
   <p>
-   Card guesser is a Card game based around risk which I made in 6 days during the brackeys game jam 2025.2.
-The game centers around 2 chests of which one has a random value and one has a given value, Both in the same range.
-The player then has to guess which of the chest has a higher value and can use cards to either make the guess easier or harder, which will cost or give the player points.
-The player has to survive 10 rounds and try to gain as many points as possible in those rounds thus encouraging them to take as much risks as possible.
+ Card Guesser is a risk-based card game I developed in just 6 days for the Brackeys Game Jam 2025.2.
+The game revolves around two chests: one with a random value and one with a revealed value, both within the same range.
+The player’s goal is to guess which chest holds the higher value.

+To influence their chances, players can use cards that either make the guess easier (at the cost of points) or harder (to gain extra points).
+The challenge is to survive 10 rounds while racking up the highest score possible, rewarding players who embrace risk and make bold choices.
   </p>
+   <p><strong>Theme:</strong> Risk it for the biscuit </p>
    <p><strong>Technologies:</strong> Unity, C#, GitHub, Milanote</p>
 Watch this video for gameplay
 </div>